 What makes a call to action effective?

-A call to action is the instruction that tells a visitor what to do next.
-Without it, interested visitors have nowhere to go.
-With a weak or generic one, they hesitate and leave.
+Your call to action tells a visitor what to do next.
+Without one, even genuinely interested visitors leave because the next step is not obvious.
+With a weak one, they hesitate long enough that the moment passes.

 4. A Website That Works on Mobile